patriciarrs/Frontend-Mentor-Recipe-Page/README.md

     - The main content area of a document - `main`.
     - Only using the element as a styling wrapper - `div`.

-- Sections should always have a heading, with very few exceptions, for example, a secondary navigation mechanism or some kind of button bar for controlling the app.
+- Sections should always have a heading, with few exceptions, such as a secondary navigation mechanism or a button bar for controlling the app.

 ---